andrewindeche/InvestManager/README.md

 ## SYMBOLS FOR INVESTMENT
     **Exception Errors for Alpha vantage**;
-    ** Free account Limited to 25 API calls per day ** ** A generated JSON file:stock-prices.json have been used as fallbacks incase Alpha vantage fails.
+    ** Free account Limited to 25 API calls per day ** ** A generated JSON file:stock-prices.json has been set up for use as a fallback incase Alpha vantage fails.

     The message below will be displayed when the limit is exhausted: